 Burning a structure for a fire training exercise might require a Fire Training Permit.
 If the structure is located within a urban growth area or is within the city limits of a city that has a population of 10,000 people or more, a fire training permit is required.

 Whenever a building is going to be demolished, renovated, or burned for fire training purposes, an Asbestos Demolition/Renovation Notification Form must be submitted to the appropriate clean air agency.
 Forms must be received at least 10 working days before work.

 Silvicultural burning, or burning of forest land, is regulated by the Department of Natural Resources.

-Some burning doesn't fit into a specific permit category such as land clearing or agricultural.
-Burning for wildlife habitat enhancement requires a Special Burn Permit.
+Some outdoor burning doesn't fit into the categories above.
+Burning for wildlife habitat enhancement requires a Burn Permit Application: Special.
 Even some residential burning can require a special permit.

 To find out what burn zone you are in, click on a link below to view the map.

 Contact the Ecology office or local clean air agency for your area if you have questions about what permit application you need or to find out if burning is allowed in your area: